Williams Law Group, LLC

 Although DCPP is an admirable agency, it can be one of the most complicated to understand and to navigate.
 If you find yourself involved with DCPP, contact our lawyers in the area for legal assistance.
 After reviewing your file, we could make the determination of how to proceed and keep you informed every step of the way.

 If a person is being investigated by DCPP, they must allow the caseworker into their home.
 However, a parent or guardian being investigated does not have to speak with that caseworker regarding the allegations without a local DCPP attorney present.
-Therefore, this person can ask that the interview and any other requests made by DCPP take place with their Short Hills lawyer present.
+Therefore, this person can ask that the interview and any other requests made by DCPP take place with their New Jersey lawyer present.

 The decision to accept or decline services from the Division depends on the situation, and therefore, should be addressed with an attorney as soon as possible.
 Overall, a parent must allow the Division to go through its process, but they can advise that they want their attorney to be involved.